Topological Inductive Bias fosters Multiple Instance Learning in Data-Scarce Scenarios: Experiments

 \subsection{Anemia Classification}

-The diagnosis of anemia relies on presence of the minority red blood cells in a patient's blood sample that shows morphological features associated with the disease.
-Anemia disorders lead to various aberrant shapes such as sickle-shaped (SCD), crumpled or perforated (thalassemia), star-shaped (Xero), or even spherical (HS) cells.
+The diagnosis of anemia relies on the presence of a minority of red blood cells in a patient's blood sample that shows morphological deformations associated with the disease.
+Anemia disorders lead to various aberrant shapes, such as sickle-shaped (SCD), crumpled or perforated (thalassemia), star-shaped (Xero), or spherical (HS) cells.
 These deformations can manifest with varying degrees of severity and in different proportions, while it is also possible for other cell types unrelated to anemia conditions to coexist.
-Detecting the hallmark cells indicative of anemia poses a significant challenge due to substantial variability in expert opinions.
-This makes the \emph{manual} annotation of blood samples for supervised model training a laborious and costly endeavor~\citep{kazeminia2022anomaly}.
-Lacking cell-level annotations, MIL is used in this context by treating cells as instances and blood samples as bags, with anemia types assigned to each blood sample~\citep{lu2020clinical}.

-This dataset consists of $521$ microscopy images of blood samples obtained from patients who underwent various treatments at different times.
+\paragraph{Dataset.} Our dataset consists of $521$ microscopy images of blood samples obtained from patients who underwent various treatments at different times.
 Each sample comprises $4$ to $12$ images, each containing $12$ to $45$ cells.
-The data is distributed among five classes, i.e., \begin{inparaenum}[(i)] \item Sickle Cell Disease (SCD) with $13$ patients and $170$ samples, \item Thalassemia with only $3$ patients and $25$ samples, \item Hereditary Xerocytosis with $9$ patients and $56$ samples, \item Hereditary Spherocytosis (HS) with $13$ patients and $89$, as well as \item healthy control group consisting of $33$ individuals and $181$ samples. \end{inparaenum} Given the rarity of disease samples in anemia, the dataset for the $5$-class Anemia classification task is exhibiting data scarcity of training bags, making its classification challenging.
-Following previous research, we implement a patient-centric approach by dividing the dataset into three equivalent folds.
-This division allocates two folds for training and reserves one for test.
+The data is distributed among five classes: \begin{inparaenum}[(i)] \item SCD with $13$ patients and $170$ samples, \item Thalassemia with $3$ patients and $25$ samples, \item Xero with $9$ patients and $56$ samples, \item HS with $13$ patients and $89$, as well as \item healthy control group consisting of $33$ individuals and $181$ samples. \end{inparaenum} Similar to previous works, we implement a patient-centric approach by dividing the dataset into three equivalent folds.
+This division allocates two folds for training and reserves one for testing.
+This dataset is generated using a pre-trained segmentation method to crop single-cell images (instances) from the whole sample (bag).
+Cropped images are zero-padded to be the same size, and their encoded extracted features ($4 \times 4 \times 256$) in the segmentation model are used as the input of the MIL instance encoder (see Appendix Table~\ref{table:mil_rbc_model}).
+We posit that features extracted by the segmentation model, regardless of cell type, may lack crucial shape information and may even alter the bag's topology.
+Then we capture the topological reference signature of each bag directly from the image instances, and preserve it in the $500$D latent space.

-In this application, \citet{kazeminia2022anomaly} introduces the state-of-the-art MIL approach, introducing anomaly scores derived from the Mahalanobis distance to a Gaussian mixture model for detecting negative instances in anemia classification.
-However, the effectiveness of this method is limited by the encoder's capacity to map negative instances without a direct learning signal.